yuyu78/my-healthy-recipe/README.md

 * Modal message from [Materializecss](https://materializecss.com/modals.html)
 * Select input from [Materializecss](https://materializecss.com/select.html)

+#### Bugs
+* To avoid error message in te console, check in [stackoverflow](https://stackoverflow.com/questions/46094912/added-non-passive-event-listener-to-a-scroll-blocking-touchstart-event/55388961#55388961)
+* To use list-inline like bootstrap and align the social media links on the footer, I checked the solution in [stackoverflow](https://stackoverflow.com/questions/42884750/how-to-create-inline-lists-in-materializecss)
+* To change the welcome message when the user is login, checked the solution to [stackoverflow](https://stackoverflow.com/questions/58089743/how-to-fix-login-and-logout-in-jinja-template-based-on-user-session)
+* To adjust card's size in all the same height, check in [Dogfalo's github](https://github.com/Dogfalo/materialize/issues/3814)
+* To align the pagination horizontally, checked in [developer mozilla](https://developer.mozilla.org/en-US/docs/Web/CSS/Layout_cookbook/Pagination)

 ### Media

 All the image are from [Unplash](https://unsplash.com/) and [Pexels](https://www.pexels.com/)

+### Acknowledgment

+* My mentor Miguel who provided advice and feedback during the project
+* All the tutor of Code Institute
+* Code Institute Slack community